Taxation in Pakistan: Tax administration

 These bodies are tasked with collecting provincial taxes, such as sales tax on services, and implementing regional tax policies.
 The FBR has taken various steps to improve tax compliance, including the implementation of e-filing systems, offering tax amnesty schemes, and running public awareness campaigns.

 Direct taxes / income taxes

 Federal income taxes are administered by the Federal Board of Revenue.
-The period from July 1 to June 30 is considered as a normal tax year for Pakistan tax law purposes.
+The period from 1 July to 30 June is considered as a normal tax year for Pakistan tax law purposes.